syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/steps.md

 # Steps in ##Platform_Name## Stepper control

-You can define the Stepper steps by using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
-You can configure each step which provides options such as `IconCss`, `Text`, `Label` and more.
+The JavaScript Stepper allows you to add steps using the [Steps](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Steps) property.
+Each step can be configured with options such as `IconCss`, `Text`, `Label`, `CssClass` and more.

-## Steps
+## Adding steps

-You can customize the icon, text and label of the steps by using the `IconCss`, `Text` and `Label` properties.
+You can define the icon and text content for each step using the `IconCss`, `Text` and `Label` properties.

-### Defining step icons
+### Defining icon CSS

-You can display only icons for each step by using the [IconCss](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IconCss) property.
+You can define the CSS class to show the icon for each step using the [IconCss](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Step.html#Syncfusion_EJ2_Navigations_Step_IconCss) property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}